DbrittoRicky/PhySim/README.md

 - Stability improvements for ragdolls and constraints
 - Performance profiling and benchmarking tooling
 - Environment state system (more modes, better parameterization)
-- Research prototypes for fluids/soft bodies
+- Research prototypes for soft bodies and procedural animation
+- ML model training and integration via the ONNX inference layer

 By contributing to this project, you agree that your contributions will be licensed under the same **GNU General Public License v3.0** that covers the project.
 Please ensure you have read and understood the license before submitting a pull request.